• Skip to primary navigation

 • Be sure to stir the risotto frequently when cooking so that you don't toast the rice or burn the rice!

-How to store:
+How to serve:

-A large bowl of vegan pumpkin risotto garnished with fresh parsley and a blue hand towel beside it.
+A large bowl of pumpkin risotto garnished with fresh parsley and a blue hand towel beside it.

 What types of rice can you use to make risotto?